Using black and grey

 As dramatic and final as these two colours are it’s very easy to find yourself creating a monotone and depressing piece that no-one will ever want to hang in their home.

 So these two tones have to be used carefully and with a degree of measure and restraint.
 Or you can just go nuts of course.
 I prefer the second option myself.
-I don’t do convention and I don’t acre for rules.
+I don’t do convention and I don’t care for rules.

 The why and the how